devopsdojoconsortium/dojoconsortium.org/content/en/docs/cd-anti-patterns.md

 ## Handoffs to other teams

-If the normal flow of work requires waiting on another team then natch sizes increase and quality is reduced.
+If the normal flow of work requires waiting on another team then batch sizes increase and quality is reduced.

 ## Excessive backlog

 Large product backlogs extend lead time and reduce customer satisfaction.
-LArge backlogs also indicate over utilized teams or ineffective backlog review.
+Large backlogs also indicate over utilized teams or ineffective backlog review.

 - Continuously review backlog for expired requests and remove them.
 - Reassign components to less utilized teams.

 ## Early story refining

-Stories refined too fr in advance create overproduction waste.
+Stories refined too far in advance create overproduction waste.
 Odds are that they will require re-refining.
 Time is better spent delivering the current priorities.

 ## Manual test as a stage gate